-In our program students are provided with core academic foundations in mathematics, language, foreign language (German), science, history and geography, as well as with exceptional personal growth experiences that include public speaking and presentations, micro-economy, community work and service, art, wood working, pottery and organic gardening.
+In our program students are provided with core academic foundations in mathematics, language, foreign language, science, history and geography, as well as with exceptional personal growth experiences that include public speaking and presentation, micro-economy, community work and service, art, woodworking, pottery, and organic gardening.

-In the AP Program adults and students work together in a community that is based on mutual respect and support.
-Teachers use a variety of teaching techniques in the classroom to accommodate different types of learners: lessons, lectures, seminars, group learning and discussions, independent research, hands-on activities and lab work.
+In the Adolescent Program, adults and students work together in a community that is based on mutual respect and support.
+Teachers use a variety of teaching techniques in the classroom to accommodate different types of learners: lessons, lectures, seminars, group learning and discussions, independent research, hands-on activities, and lab work.
 Because of this individualized teaching environment, teachers can expect students to be fully engaged in their learning.